 - Make sure your wheelie bin (or your bags of rubbish if you’re in a flat-fronted property) is out on the edge of your property, where it meets the pavement.
-This should be before 7am, as rubbish can be collected between 7am and 4pm.
+This should be before 6am, as rubbish can be collected between 6am and 4pm.
 Remember to bring your bins back as soon as they have been emptied or by the end of collection day.
 Bins and rubbish sacks must not be stored on the pavement outside these times.
+Bins left on the pavement may be removed.

 - Make sure your rubbish is secure (double-bagged or in a dustbin) or in your wheelie bin to protect it from pests.